isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Mr Kevin Lai is an advisor to Boards and CEOs, with a particular focus
+<p>Kevin Lai is an advisor to Boards and CEOs, with a particular focus on
-on health, where he is the Co-Head for the Global Health Practice.
+health, where he is the Co-Head for the Global Health Practice.
 He serves private and public companies on succession planning for CEO, other C-level positions and Non-Executive positions and advises clients on CEO development, top team effectiveness, and board effectiveness.
 Kevin is a trained and